The top free agent big men who make sense for the Hornets

 Group #2 - The Rebounders But Not Rim Protectors

 Is there any real difference between Enes Freedom, Ed Davis, Cody Zeller, Tristan Thompson, and Greg Monroe?
 They’re all veterans who play limited minutes in limited games with limited impact.
 Most of these guys can go out and inhale some rebounds and convert point-blank shots at the rim, but none of them are rim protectors.
 The most intriguing player among this group is our good friend Cody Zeller, but the Hornets have already been down that road.
-When you think about it, is there any notable difference between these four guys and Mason Plumlee?
+When you think about it, is there any notable difference between these guys and Mason Plumlee?
 The Hornets already have Plumlee, so we’ll pass on his five clones.

 The Last, Best Option